apache/datafusion-python/docs/source/user-guide/common-operations/functions.rst

 =========

 DataFusion provides a large number of built-in functions for performing complex queries without requiring user-defined functions.
 In here we will cover some of the more popular use cases.
-If you want to view all the functions go to the :ref:`Functions` API Reference.
+If you want to view all the functions go to the :py:mod:`Functions <datafusion.functions>` API Reference.

 We'll use the pokemon dataset in the following examples.